Xinwen-Liu-Wendy/Multilingual-Visual-Question-Answering-mVQA/README.md

 ## Reproduce experiments
 All the data loading, preprocessing, model, training and evaluation codes are provided in .ipynb.

-## Results
+## Performance
+In our experiments, we found ViT + mBART has the best performance for F1 score (0.3427) while ViTMAE + mT5 has the best performance on BLEU metric (0.2650).
 Following are the demonstration results of our model (ViT + mBART) in three languages.
 Q represents question, A represents answer, Pred represents prediction results from the model.
 <img src="./Prediction.png" alt="alt text" width="1000" height="220">